AdobeDocs/pass.en/help/authentication/tve-dashboard-programmers.md

 1. Type a commercial brand name you want to be shown in the console under **Display name**.
 1. Select **Add programmer**.

-The **Programmers** section will display the added programmer only after [review and push changes](/help/authentication/tve-dashboard-review-push-changes.md).
+A new configuration change is created and ready for server update.
+To use the new programmer listed in the **Programmers** section, proceed with the [review and push changes](/help/authentication/tve-dashboard-review-push-changes.md) flow.